 Discussing the problem in person doesn’t mean you have to give up a written record of the conversation.
 Write down everything you discuss and send a confirming email or letter.
 This gives both of you a copy of the agreement in writing.

 Don’t let a dispute with your landlord create unnecessary tension.
 We may be able to help you resolve the conflict.
-Call Hudack Law today at 714-351-3236 or 951-708-3577 to explain the situation and discuss your options.
+Contact Hudack Law today at (877) 314-4309 Toll-free, please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) to explain the situation and discuss your options.